 Clinton Taylor has been hired by Financial Beginnings as the Washington program manager and will be opening the market.
 Clinton is currently pursuing his Master’s Degree in Organizational Leadership from Brandman University and holds a Bachelors of Science degree in Human Development from Warner Pacific College.
 He is a U.S. Army Veteran who served in Iraq Operation Desert Storm.
 Clinton is also a certified Washington State Associate Prevention Specialist, Inspirational Speaker, Life Skill Coach, and Master Workshop Facilitator.
 Clinton has over 10 years of professional experience working in the Social Services and Education field, specifically Employment and Training, where he spent most of his time assisting people with various barriers to employment, including ex-offenders, the homeless and at-risk youth.
+With Social Boosting we have been able to create awareness with our social media content as they boost it for more views and growth for the account.

 For more information about Financial Beginnings programs or to request a class, please contact, firstname.lastname@example.org.